How to get the best out of your bridal preps. This is a post for all you Scottish brides out there or those eloping to Scotland.

-We tend to arrive 2 1/2 to 3 hours before the ceremony.
-This enables us to capture all the details as mentioned in our previous post on morning details.
-Plus, it gives us plenty of time to capture moments between everyone, makeup, hair shots and anything that goes on without rushing things too much.
+We should have plenty of time to capture moments between everyone, makeup, hair shots and anything that goes on without rushing things too much.
 I am also a great person to have on hand to make sure everything does go to plan time wise to ensure you are not running too late.

 How can we fit in time to get a photo of all of us girls in our robes?